 She whistles.
 “With a wartortle and pidgeotto as two of your strongest?”

 “Wasn’t my first choice, but I think I can swing it.
 My shiftry will take point, and if my shinx can evolve I’ll have two resistant pokemon.
-All I need then is to visit Diglett Cave and grab a couple, maybe even a rhyhorn if I get lucky, and I should have a solid core.”
+All I need then is to visit Diglett Cave and grab a couple and I should have a solid core.”